Braun hits 2 HRs, Brewers beat Tigers to keep pace with Cubs

-He benefited from bad luck in the eighth for Castellanos, who was tracking the high fly to the wall to his left.
-But the ball bounced off the glove raised over his head, then rolled over the top of the padded fence for a homer off Victor Alcantara (1-1).
+The ball bounced off Castellanos’ glove raised over his head, then rolled over the top of the padded fence for a homer off Victor Alcantara (1-1).

-Jeremy Jeffress hit leadoff batter Jacoby Jones with a pitch in the forearm to lead off the ninth before retiring the next three Tigers for his 14th save.
+Jeremy Jeffress hit leadoff batter Jacoby Jones with a pitch in the forearm to start the ninth before retiring the next three Tigers for his 14th save.

 The Brewers looked as if they had a crucial win locked up in the top of eighth with normally lights-out reliever Josh Hader on to pitch with a two-run lead.

-But pinch-hitter Dawel Lugo turned on a 96 mph inside fastball for a two-run homer to left that tied the game at 5 with nobody out in the eighth.
-Lugo’s first major league homer came after leadoff hitter Jeimar Candelario was hit by a pitch in a call that stood after a review.
+But pinch-hitter Dawel Lugo turned on a 96 mph inside fastball for a two-run homer to left that tied the game at 5 with nobody out.
+Lugo’s first major league homer came after leadoff hitter Jeimar Candelario was hit by a pitch in a call that stood after a replay review.

 Until then, the night belonged to Christian Yelich, the Brewers’ MVP candidate who hit a two-run homer in the first after reuniting with his brother.

-With Milwaukee trailing 3-0, Yelich hit his 34th homer of the season in the bottom of the inning on the first pitch from Jordan Zimmerman after leadoff hitter Lorenzo Cain singled.
+With Milwaukee trailing 3-0, Yelich hit his 34th homer of the season on the first pitch from Jordan Zimmerman after leadoff hitter Lorenzo Cain singled.
 Three batters later, Braun hit a solo shot to left to tie the game.

 Davies and two relievers then combined to frustrate the Tigers for the next six innings, retiring 17 in a row during one stretch.